Manufacturing Analytics Vendor Selection Checklist for 2026

 Connector Fees

-Some platforms include connectors in the platform licence.
-Others charge per connector, per connection, or per data volume.
-A platform with a low headline price and per-connector fees can cost significantly more at full deployment than a higher-priced platform with connectors included.
+A low headline price with per-connector fees can cost significantly more at full deployment than a higher-priced platform with connectors included.
 Model your full connector list before comparing prices.

 Price · 03